Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 This means that the tenderness might not just be from the wart itself.
 It can also come from the changes in how you move because of it.
 These changes in the way you walk or stand may lead to this feeling.

-Is It Inflammation, Infection, or Nerve Sensitization?
+Is It Inflammation, Infection, or Nerve Sensitisation?
 Understanding the Underlying Triggers

 Tender skin near a wart does not always mean that the wart is worse.
 But it can show that the area around it, like nearby skin or tissue, is involved.
 Here are three ways that might explain why you feel this kind of feeling: